UBC-MDS/2023-DSCI522-Group22/README.md

 3. Push the changes to GitHub.
 A new Docker image will be built and pushed to Docker Hub automatically.
 It will be tagged with the SHA for the commit that changed the file.
 4. Update the docker-compose.yml file on your branch to use the new container image (make sure to update the tag specifically).
 5. Send a pull request to merge the changes into the main branch.
+*This note is reference to Tiffany's repository https://github.com/ttimbers/breast_cancer_predictor_py

 ### Running the tests
-Tests are run using the pytest command in the root of the project.
-More details about the test suite can be found in the tests directory.
+The project's tests are executed via the 'pytest' command located at the project's root.
+Additional information regarding the test suite can be located within the tests directory.

 ## Licenses
 This project is licensed under the [MIT License] [LICENSE.md](https://github.com/UBC-MDS/2023-DSCI522-Group22/blob/main/LICENSE).